-Population estimates from the 2019 Revision of the United Nations Population Prospects database provide the population data used for all countries and regional aggregates in the Outlook.
+The Outlook uses the Medium Variant set of estimates from the United Nations Population Prospects database for the population data used for all countries and regional aggregates.
 For the projection period, the medium variant set of estimates was selected for use from the four alternative projection variants (low, medium, high and constant fertility).
 The UN Population Prospects database was chosen because it represents a comprehensive source of reliable estimates which includes data for non-OECD developing countries.
 For consistency reasons, the same source is used for both the historical population estimates and the projection data.

 The other macroeconomic series used in the Aglink-Cosimo model are real GDP, the GDP deflator, the private consumption expenditure (PCE) deflator, the Brent crude oil price (in US dollars per barrel) and exchange rates expressed as the local currency value of USD 1.
-Historical data for these series in OECD countries as well as Brazil, Argentina, the People's Republic of China and the Russian Federation are consistent with those published in the OECD Economic Outlook No. 110 (December 2021).
-For other economies, historical macroeconomic data were obtained from the IMF, World

-Economic Outlook (April 2022).
-Assumptions for 2022 to 2031 are based on the projections of the IMF World Economic Outlook, April 2022.
+Historical data for these series in OECD countries as well as Brazil, Argentina, the People's Republic of China and the Russian Federation are consistent with those published in the OECD Economic Outlook No. 112 (December 2022).
+For other economies, historical macroeconomic data were obtained from the IMF, World Economic Outlook (October 2022).
+Assumptions for 2023 to 2032 are based on the projections of the IMF World Economic Outlook, October 2022.